Spanish |

 Limiting me to experiment with this primary behavior seems to be the present reason for this work.
 Based on the autonomy of these stains, I try to generate visual situations where the essential components of the painting and the derived consequences of its physical nature can interact.
 The result is always unexpected.
 At this point I think about stopping and consider the artwork as concluded, although I recognize that I can often return to it maintaining the same position and whatever I do it becomes richer.
 This way, the artwork becomes an open process with many possibilities of transformation.
 Thus the boldest harmonies seem to occur.
 The color by itself becomes form, texture, matter and allegory.
 Allegory to the painting itself, and to human need to paint and to find a visual order in the handling of the elements that are arranged.

+I try to benefit from the visual properties contained there: repetition, accumulation and superposition of the only essential element.
+I also try to benefit from the different qualities that are generated when I put successive stains of different colors without worrying too much about what is happening in the work.
+But I do not dare to forget that the intention to compose formally continues guiding me.
+Doing it this way, the harmonies of the color, form and texture could be riskier as it happens to some events of the landscape I have been observing.
 "The sunset makes think about the presence of the sun beyond the sea, decreeing the day in other latitudes.
 The light of the sun determines the aspect of the landscape...
 The sunsets in Lecherías * are magicians, the light that languishes gives a new life to everything it bathes, the sunset is a state, is an extravagance of the nature.
 It is a shame that it is so ephemeral.
 Moments like the sunset should be longer during the day, at least a couple of more hours.
 The sunset really captivates me; this state of transformation of the landscape moves me.
 At night only I like silence... " ( Notebook.
 Lecerías, December 22nd 2005.)

 In a second instance, this work shows an allegory that has been evolving from previous exercises referred to the landscape.
 Beach landscape.
 Observing some natural events that occur there and in agreement with the process of the painting, I have reached the following conclusions: